20 Childhood Homes of the World's Most Fascinating People

 Samuel Langhorne Clemens—better known as the author Mark Twain—lived in this home from 1844 to 1853, between the ages of 9 and 18.
 It's most famous attribute is the whitewashed picket fence, which made a critical appearance in his 1876 novel, The Adventure of Tom Sawyer.
 Today it’s a museum open for visitors.

-Legendary musician Johnny Cash grew up in this five-bedroom home in Dyess Colony in Mississippi County, an experiment by the federal government borne of President Roosevelt's New Deal.
-In 1935, Cash's father, a share cropper, was given 20 acres of land and the above home with no money down; Cash lived here until 1950 when he left to join the Air Force.
+Legendary musician Johnny Cash grew up in this two-bedroom home in Dyess Colony in Mississippi County, Arkansas, an experiment by the federal government borne of President Roosevelt's New Deal.
+In 1935, Cash's father, a sharecropper, was given 20 acres of land and the above home with no money down; Cash lived here until 1950 when he left to join the Air Force.

 The Guevara family rented several homes over the years in Alta Gracia, a small city in central Argentina, but they spent the most time in Villa Nydia: from 1935 to 1937 and again from 1939 to 1943.
 Today, it houses a museum dedicated to the Marxist revolutionary.